 And ourselves, who are directly part of this in every moment.

-Paula Leal Olloqui, *1984 in Spain, lives and works in Munich.
+Paula Leal Olloqui, born 1984 in Madrid, lives and works in Munich.